iGerman00/buttercup-chrome/README.md

 ## Support & Feedback

 Encountered an issue?
 Have suggestions?
-Feel free to open an issue on this GitHub repository.
+Feel free to open an issue or a pull request on this GitHub repository.
 I'm always looking to improve Buttercup and appreciate your feedback.